ElMehdiHaress/thesis_simulations/README.md

       - Error plots

 3) Numerical simulations of the Stochastic Heat Equation with a Dirac reaction term.
+   - See singularSHE-visual.py for the code.
+It contains:
       - Implementation of a tamed-Euler and finite-difference scheme
       - Plots of the evolution in time of the solution